earthly/website/blog/_posts/2023-12-21-single-expression-functions.md

 These expression-based concepts can significantly enhance code readability, clarity, and conciseness.
 If they aren't in your language today, they might be at some point.

-For me personally, this transition to these expressions forms feels like the change from `List<String> myList = new ArrayList<String>();` style in C# and Java to `var myList = new ArrayList<String>();`.
+For me personally, this transition to these expression forms feels like the change from `List<String> myList = new ArrayList<String>();` style in C# and Java to `var myList = new ArrayList<String>();`.
 At first, it seemed wrong because I had years of doing things one way, but once familiarity was built it seemed natural and correct.

 But let me just show you some code.
 They all follow from a simple concept and fit together really nicely.
 And then you can decide for yourself what you think.